ryands17/react-query/docs/src/pages/docs/overview.md

 title: Overview
 ---

-Simply put, React Query makes **fetching, caching, synchronizing and updating server state** in your React applications a breeze.
+React Query is often described as the missing data-fetching library for React, but in more technical terms, it makes **fetching, caching, synchronizing and updating server state** in your React applications a breeze.

 ## Motivation